School Science Lessons

 Any person working in the area may regularly inhale the mercury vapour, with adverse effects.

-So spilt mercury must be immediately treated with sulfur powder or mercury decontaminant, a mixture of calcium hydroxide and sulfur, to form low vapour pressure mercury (II) sulfide that is stable and
+Spilt mercury must be immediately treated with sulfur powder or mercury decontaminant, a mixture of calcium hydroxide and sulfur, to form low vapour pressure mercury (II) sulfide that is stable and harmless and can be easily cleaned up from the polluted region.

 Then sweep up the mercury and sulfur together.